encryptedcoins/cardano-server/README.md

 # Cardano-server

 A lightweight backend server for hosting Cardano dApps.
-It is a robust alternative to Plutus Application Backend (PAB).
+It is an alternative to Plutus Application Backend (PAB).

 Key features:

 1. Low resource consumption compared to PAB.
-Fast synchronization with other backend services (Cardano Node, Cardano Wallet Backend, Plutus Chain Index, Kupo).
+Fast synchronization with other backend services (Cardano Node, Cardano Wallet Backend, Plutus Chain Index, Kupo (in the future)).

-2. Fetching actual blockchain data is handled automatically: smart contract developers can focus on the business logic of their apps.
+2. Fetching the actual blockchain data is handled automatically: smart contract developers can focus on the business logic of their apps.

-3. Support of our transaction construction DSL (check [this repo](https://github.com/encryptedcoins/plutus-apps-extra)).
+3. Supports our transaction builder (check [this repo](https://github.com/encryptedcoins/plutus-apps-extra)).

-4. A console client capable of sending correct requests to your server is created automatically.
+4. A console client capable of sending correct requests to the server is created automatically (or with a few extra lines of code).

-5. The console client can emulate user behavior by sending randomized requests periodically, which might be helpful for stress-testing your app.
+5. The client can emulate user behavior by sending randomized requests periodically, which might be helpful for stress-testing your app.

 # How to use